axelvaldez/radical-companies/_posts/2024/the-fiat-system-has-been-good/2024-12-10-the-fiat-system-has-been-good.markdown

  <p>Regardless, families and villages were broken over time in all territories.
 For example, women and children were sold individually.</p>

 <h1>Slavery Made Illegal</h1>
- <p>Then Europe made slavery illegal and eventually at least the exporting business stopped, but in the US a war was fought instead between the old-fashioned slaver States and the new-fashioned slaver States.</p>
+ <p>Then Europe made slavery illegal and eventually at least the exporting business stopped, but in the US a war was fought instead between the old-fashioned slaver States and the slaver States.</p>
  <p>The new-fashioned States did not see it as slavery.
 The new system was so efective that it has lasted to this day, and will probably last longer.</p>
  <p>The war came about because the Northern States and the Southern States were not listening to each other, they were yelling at each other.</p>
  <p>The Northern States called it <em>freedom</em> instead of <em class="_standout">New, Improved Slavery</em>.
 Improved because it applied to Africans <em>and</em> Europeans.
 Slaves to their survival and that survival came in the form of low wages.</p>